 - A tractor without a cab, a woodshop, or pig squeals can reach 100 decibels or higher—roughly the same noise level as a snowmobile.
 No more than 15 minutes of unprotected exposure at or above 100 decibels is recommended.

 - Grain dryers and chain saws can reach 110 decibels or higher, about the same noise level as a rock concert.
-Regular unprotected exposure of more than 1 minute to sounds that are 110 decibels or higher risks permanent hearing damage.
+Try to limit your exposure to noises at or above 100 decibels to less than 15 minutes.

 Take steps to reduce noise from machinery.

 - Keep machinery running smoothly by replacing worn parts.
 Be sure engines are well lubricated and properly tuned to reduce noise from friction or vibrations.